-(d) For other than dollar-for-dollar long-term care insurance, statement that the premiums contain at least the minimum margin for moderately adverse experience defined in (i) or the specification and justification for a lower margin as required by (ii): (i) A composite margin shall not be less than ten percent (10%) of lifetime claims. (ii) A composite margin that is less than ten percent (10%) may be justified in uncommon circumstances.
-The proposed amount, full justification of the proposed amount and methods to monitor developing experience that would be the basis for withdrawal of approval for such lower margins must be submitted. (iii) A composite margin lower than otherwise considered appropriate for the stand-alone long-term care policy may be justified for long-term care benefits provided through a life policy or an annuity contract.
-Such lower composite margin, if utilized, shall be justified by appropriate actuarial demonstration addressing margins and volatility when considering the entirety of the product. con Act of C and afting Note: For the justification required in (iii) above, examples of such siderations, if applicable to the product and company, might be found in Society of uaries research studies entitled "Quantification of the Natural Hedge Characteristics Combination Life or Annuity Products Linked to Long-Term Care Insurance" (2012) "Understanding the Volatility of Experience and Pricing Assumptions in Long-Term to Insurance Programs" (2014). (iv) A greater margin may be appropriate in circumstances where the company has less credible experience to support its assumptions used to determine the premium rates. mor in t afting Note: Actual margins may be included in several actuarial assumptions (e.g. rtality, lapse, underwriting selection wear-off, etc.) in addition to some of the margin the morbidity assumption.
-The composite margin is the total of such margins over t-estimate assumptions. (e) For other than dollar-for-dollar long-term care insurance, a statement that the premium rate schedule is not less than the premium rate schedule for existing similar policy forms with issue age rate schedules and comparable premium-paying periods also available from the company except for reasonable differences attributable to benefits; or, if there are situations where one or some rates in a premium rate schedule are less than those in the premium rate schedule for existing products having similar benefits, a statement to that effect.
-In either case, details of the differences and the comparison work performed should be provided as part of § 2B(3)(f). (f) A statement that reserve requirements have been reviewed and considered.
-Support for this statement shall include: (i) Sufficient detail or sample calculations provided so as to have a complete depiction of the reserve amounts to be held; and
+- (ii) A composite margin that is less than ten percent (10%) may be justified in uncommon circumstances.
+The proposed amount, full justification of the proposed amount and methods to monitor developing experience that would be the basis for withdrawal of approval for such lower margins must be submitted. - (iii) A composite margin lower than otherwise considered appropriate for the standalone long-term care policy may be justified for long-term care benefits provided through a life policy or an annuity contract.
+Such lower composite margin, if utilized, shall be justified by appropriate actuarial demonstration addressing margins and volatility when considering the entirety of the product.

+Drafting Note: For the justification required in (iii) above, examples of such considerations, if applicable to the product and company, might be found in Society of Actuaries research studies entitled "Quantification of the Natural Hedge Characteristics of Combination Life or Annuity Products Linked to Long-Term Care Insurance" (2012) and "Understanding the Volatility of Experience and Pricing Assumptions in Long-Term Care Insurance Programs" (2014).

+(iv) A greater margin may be appropriate in circumstances where the company has less credible experience to support its assumptions used to determine the premium rates.

+Drafting Note: Actual margins may be included in several actuarial assumptions (e.g. mortality, lapse, underwriting selection wear-off, etc.) in addition to some of the margin in the morbidity assumption.
+The composite margin is the total of such margins over best-estimate assumptions.

+- (e) For other than dollar-for-dollar long-term care insurance, a statement that the premium rate schedule is not less than the premium rate schedule for existing similar policy forms with issue age rate schedules and comparable premium-paying periods also available from the company except for reasonable differences attributable to benefits; or, if there are situations where one or some rates in a premium rate schedule are less than those in the premium rate schedule for existing products having similar benefits, a statement to that effect.
+In either case, details of the differences and the comparison work performed should be provided as part of § 2B(3)(f). - (f) A statement that reserve requirements have been reviewed and considered.
+Support for this statement shall include: - (i) Sufficient detail or sample calculations provided so as to have a complete depiction of the reserve amounts to be held; and - (ii) A statement that the difference between the gross premium and the net valuation premium for renewal years is sufficient to cover expected renewal expenses; or if such a statement cannot be made, a complete description of the situations where this does not occur.
+An aggregate distribution of anticipated issues may be used as long as the underlying gross premiums maintain a reasonably consistent relationship.
-Rate Filing Standards for Individual Long-Term Care Insurance Issue Age Rate Schedules Only Initial Rate Filing Checklist